-- 1. In the Command Prompt window, run mmc.exe. - To add the certificates snap-in for the local machine, click File > Add/Remove snap-in > Certificates. - 3.
+- 1. Click Start, and then click Run. - 2.
+In the Run dialog box, type cmd and then click OK. - 1.
+In the Command Prompt window, run mmc.exe. - To add the certificates snap-in for the local machine, click File > Add/Remove snap-in > Certificates. - 3.
 Select Computer account, and then click Finish and OK. - 3.
 In the tree view, navigate to Certificates > Personal and right-click Certificates. - 1.
 Select All Tasks > Import - 2.
-In the Certificate Import Wizard dialog, browse to the PFX file and click Next. - To import the key, enter the password, select the options you want, and click Next.
-To secure your PFX file somewhere other than on the production machines where it is used, do - 4.
-When prompted, specify where the certificates are stored, and select Personal.
+In the Certificate Import Wizard dialog, browse to the PFX file and click Next. - 3.
+To import the key, enter the password, select the options you want, and click Next.

+To secure your PFX file somewhere other than on the production machines where it is used, do not select Mark this key as exportable.

+4. When prompted, specify where the certificates are stored, and select Personal.

 - 5. Click Finish. - 4.
 Navigate to the file location of the imported certificate.
 In the Actions pane, under the certificate name, click More actions, then All tasks, and then Manage private keys. - 5.
 Add the instance name that the SQL Server instance is running as, and then give the user full control. - 6.
 Open ODBC Datasource Administrator and complete the following sub-steps. - 1.
-On the DSN tab, select Datasource, and then click Configure. - On the Security tab, change the encryption method from none to SSL. - 3.
+On the DSN tab, select Datasource, and then click Configure. - 2.
+On the Security tab, change the encryption method from none to SSL. - 3.
 To verify the connection, click Test Connection. - 7.
 Close ODBC Datasource Administrator. - For Windows Vista and higher, use the Netsh.exe tool, as shown in the following example.

 '''

 netsh http add sslcert ipport=0.0.0.0:8000

-certhash=000000000000003ed9cd0c315bbb6dc1c08da5e6 appid={00112233-4455-6677-8899-
+certhash=000000000003ed9cd0c315bbb6dc1c08da5e6 appid={00112233-4455-6677-8899-

 AABBCCDDEEFF}

 '''